srivvish/fastai-methods/README.md

 # fastai-methods
-This repository consists of code of methods present fastai_v7 (fastai ML Course).
+This repository consists of code of methods present in the library fastai_v7 (fastai ML Course).
+This code is owned by fast.ai.